Intilery/intilery.github.io/docs/schema/mobile.md

 ### Application Uninstalled

 Fire this event when a user uninstalls the application.
-Several destination partners will detect this for you using Silent Push Notifications and send this event to Segment on your behalf.
+Several destination partners will detect this for you using Silent Push Notifications and send this event to Intilery on your behalf.

 ```javascript
 {